top of page

 There are a few highly recommended cedar raised beds that are available on Amazon:

-Boldly Growing has a 4x 4 Cedar rot-resistant raised bed, which is available as a single or double raised bed.
-This product out competes most on the market in its range because of the following:
+Boldly Growing has a 4x4 Cedar rot-resistant raised bed, available as a single or double raised bed.
+This product out-competes most on the market in its range because of the following:

-• It has a better build system, meaning you can build it in just 3 simple steps.
-The holes are pre-drilled making your life so much easier.
+• It has a better build system, meaning you can build it in just three simple steps.
+The holes are pre-drilled, making your life so much easier.
 Most people comment that it takes them less than 20 minutes to build.

-• It's safe to be around kids or pets as they make sure the boards are properly sanded and are without splinters.
+• Being around kids or pets is safe as they ensure the boards are adequately sanded and without splinters.

-• They use raw untreated cedar which means no toxic materials are going to be leached into your garden bed.
+• They use raw, untreated cedar, meaning no toxic materials will leach into your garden bed.

-• There is attention to detail in the grooves and carpentry making it look stylish in your garden.
+• There is attention to detail in the grooves and carpentry, which makes them look stylish in your garden.

-Boldy Growing raised bed has very positive reviews with people noting that it survives harsh weather such as snow, rain and wind without any signs of cracks or strain.
+Boldy Growing Raised Bed has very positive reviews.
+People note that it survives harsh weather such as snow, rain, and wind without any signs of cracks or strain.

 Plastic raised beds

 However, there are also some disadvantages to using plastic for raised beds.
-One of the main drawbacks is that plastic can get very hot in direct sunlight, which can damage plants.
-In addition, plastic is not as strong as other materials and can be easily damaged if it is not handled carefully.
+One of the main drawbacks is that plastic can get very hot in direct sunlight, damaging plants.
+In addition, plastic is not as strong as other materials and can be easily damaged if not handled carefully.
 Despite these disadvantages, plastic remains a popular choice for many gardeners due to its many advantages.

-Victory 8 Garden has a 4x4 highly convenient plastic raised beds which saves a lot of hassle and is a lot cheaper than other options.
+Victory 8 Garden has 4x4 highly convenient plastic raised beds, which saves a lot of hassle and is cheaper than other options.
 They also have a wide range of sizes.
 It's a highly recommended option for a plastic raised bed because:

 • It has no DIY assembly

-• It's made of Aeroflow, meaning it's specifically designed allow air flow.
+• It's made of Aeroflow and is specifically designed to allow airflow.

-It's currently more popular than the above cedar raised bed as its more because its a reliably easy product to use and is both durable and weather resistent.
-It's also beneficial for people who only have a small limited to space to grow for example on their balcony.
+It's currently more popular than the above cedar raised bed because it's a reliably easy product to use and is both durable and weather-resistant.
+It's also beneficial for people who only have a small, limited space to grow, for example, on their balcony.

 Metal raised beds

 There are many benefits to using metal raised beds on concrete.
-For one, metal is a durable material that will last for many years.
+For one, metal is a durable material that lasts many years.
 It's also easy to clean and maintain.
-Additionally, metal raised beds can help to control the temperature of the soil, which is important in hot climates.
+Additionally, metal raised beds can help to control the temperature of the soil, which is essential in hot climates.

 However, there are also some drawbacks to using metal raised beds on concrete.
-One downside is that they can be quite expensive.
-Additionally, they can get very hot in direct sunlight, which can damage delicate plants.
+One downside is that they can be pretty expensive.
+Additionally, they can get very hot in direct sunlight, damaging delicate plants.

-Land Guard has a best-selling highly reviewed 4×2×1ft ,7.14Cu metal raised bed.
-It's a great choice for raised beds on concrete because it's easy to set up, has an open base, and is thicker than your average metal raised beds reaching 1.56mm in thickness.
+Land Guard has a best-selling, highly reviewed 4×2×1ft,7.14Cu metal raised bed.
+It's an excellent choice for raised beds on concrete because it's easy to set up, has an open base, and is thicker than your average metal raised bed, reaching 1.56mm thick.

-It comes with extra nuts and bolts, many people comment that it is quite sturdy and it allows for creativity i.e if you buy two sizes you can mix and match how you put them together.
+It comes with extra nuts and bolts.
+Many people comment that it is pretty sturdy and it allows for creativity.
+For example, if you buy two sizes, you can mix and match how you put them together.

-However as the instructions warn it does have sharp edges, so if you have kids around then be extra careful or perhaps consider a wooden or plastic raised bed.
+However, as the instructions warn, it does have sharp edges, so if you have kids around, be extra careful or perhaps consider a wooden or plastic raised bed.

 Step 4: Adding Drainage, Soil and Plants

-Start filling up your raised bed by adding a filler material such as gravel, sand, or soil can be added to the bottom of the raised bed to help with drainage.
-You can also add a layer of fabric or plastic lining to the bottom of the bed to help prevent weeds from growing up through the concrete.
+Start filling up your raised bed by adding a filler material, such as gravel, sand, or soil, which can be added to the bottom of the raised bed to help drainage.
+You can also add a layer of fabric or plastic lining to the bottom of the bed to help prevent weeds from growing through the concrete.
 It will also stop the liquid from leaching onto the concrete.
 Whatever you choose, make sure it is something that will not block the drainage holes in your raised bed.

-Now that you have your drainage set up, it's time to add soil and plants!
-If you are using a pre-made mix, simply follow the instructions on the bag.
-If you are making your own mix, start with a layer of organic matter such as compost or leaves.
+Now that your drainage is set up, it's time to add soil and plants!
+If you are using a pre-made mix, follow the instructions on the bag.
+If you make your mix, start with a layer of organic matter such as compost or leaves.
 Add a layer of topsoil, and then mix in some sand or other amendments to improve drainage.
 Once your bed is filled with soil, it's time to start planting.

-If you are growing vegetables, choose varieties that are well suited to your climate and soil type.
-Be sure to space plants according to their mature size, and give them enough room to spread their roots.
-With a little care and attention, your raised bed garden will soon be bursting with life!
+If you're growing vegetables, choose varieties well-suited to your climate and soil type.
+According to their mature size, space plants give them enough room to spread their roots.
+With some care and attention, your raised bed garden will soon burst with life!

 Step 5: Caring for Your Raised Bed Garden

 Assuming you have followed all the steps up to this point, you should now have a beautiful raised garden bed full of healthy plants.
 But how do you care for a raised garden on concrete?
-The key is to make sure the bed stays moist, but not too wet.
+The key is to ensure the bed stays moist but not too wet.
 Water in the morning so the leaves have time to dry off before nightfall.

-If it is especially hot or windy, you may need to water more than once a day.
-You can use a hose with a sprinkler attachment, or install a drip irrigation system.
-When it comes to fertilizing, less is more. too much fertilizer can burn your plants.
+If it is especially hot or windy, you may need to water more than once daily.
+You can use a sprinkler attachment hose or install a drip irrigation system.
+When it comes to fertilizing, less is more.
+Too much fertilizer can burn your plants.
 Apply a fertilizer made for vegetables once a month, or follow the directions on the package.

 FAQ'S